ChiZhou-SITI/iTuNES-dev/doc/iTuNES_User_Manual.md

 [here](exmple/abundance.tsv).

 ### References
-The following references are required for MuPeXI to run:
+The following references are required for iTuNES to run:
-* Peptide
-    The peptide reference is a FASTA file containing all peptides of the human proteome.
-* cDNA
+* Snp: These files are used in somatic variant calling process.
+    [Genome reference]
+    Homo_sapiens_assembly38.fasta
+    dbsnp_138.hg38.vcf.gz
+    hapmap_3.3.hg38.vcf.gz
+    1000G_phase1.snps.high_confidence.hg38.vcf.gz
+    1000G_omni2.5.hg38.vcf.gz
+    Mills_and_1000G_gold_standard.indels.hg38.vcf.gz
+    CosmicCodingMuts_chr_M_sorted.vcf.gz
-    The cDNA reference is a FASTA file containing all cDNA sequences of the human proteome.
+* Peptide and cDNA: The peptide reference is a FASTA file containing all peptides and all cDNA sequences of the human proteome.
+    [cDNA and protein]
+    Homo_sapiens.GRCh38.cdna.all.fa
+    Homo_sapiens.GRCh38.pep.all.fa

 These references can be acquired from the
 [Ensembl website](http://www.ensembl.org/Homo_sapiens/Info/Index).